L7AJMAHMOUD/1337-pool-2024/README.md

 Skills developed at C Piscine
 =============================
   # C Language
-	The primary language learned at the 42's Piscine is C: dealing with variables, pointers, memory allocation, macros, as well as creating functions and programs, including the use and creation of libraries and Makefiles.
+	The first language learned at the 42 network Pool is "C": >> variables, pointers, memory allocation (malloc ,free), macros, as well as creating functions and programs, including the use and creation of libraries and Makefiles.

  # Shell